marydhevanayagam/TCGA_SARC-expression-analysis-HackBio-final-project/README.md

 * Code \- contains the R script of the code for data preprocessing, differential gene expression analysis (DGEA), and functional enrichment analysis (FEA).
 * Data \- contains the data obtained after pre-processing, differential expression analysis, and network analysis.
 * Images \- contains the results generated from DGEA, FEA, and protein-protein interaction (PPI) network.
-* Report \- contains the project report.
+* Report \- contains the project report and supplementary material.

 ## 3. **Requirements**